Siren (DC Comics): La Sirène la Bailene

 The second Siren first appeared as a mermaid ecoterrorist, as she had begun a campaign that should prevent humans from going near the water.
 She sang her song while walking through the town of Four Heroes, Maine.
 Tempest, Argent and Damage of the Titans investigated the case and Tempest soon met Siren.
 He held her responsible for the people's fear of water because she "stands out" and has recently been swimming.
 Siren tries to escape, but is frozen by Tempest.
 She escapes by first making Damage free her from the ice and then making Argent and Damage afraid of the water so that Tempest will have to save them.
 Tempest later finds her in the shallows and manages to capture her by knocking her out.
 She's freed from her imprisonment by Vandal Savage, whom she repays by joining the criminal team he had formed named Tartarus.

 As a member of Tartarus, Siren was degraded to a sidekick of Vandal Savage and had little significance on the story she appeared in.
-She was a henchman in Vandal Savage's plan to attack the H.I.V.E., led by Adeline Wilson, Deathstroke's wife, on a floating island above the fictional country of Zandia.
-Siren was seen trying to sing various heroes and members of H.I.V.E. into submission, but was first stopped by Jesse Quick, and then later escaped with Vandal Savage.
+She was a henchman in Savage's plan to attack the H.I.V.E., led by Adeline Kane, Deathstroke's wife, on a floating island above Zandia.
+Siren was seen trying to sing various heroes and members of H.I.V.E. into submission, but was first stopped by Jesse Quick, and then later escaped with Savage.
 She is a follower of the Vodou religion.

 Siren was briefly seen during the attack on Zandia by Young Justice.
 In issue #50, Siren is the first obstacle Young Justice must get by to actually land in Zandia.
 She tries to stop Lagoon Boy from crushing the coast of Zandia with a tidal wave by trying to hypnotize him and promising to make him "from a boy to a man".
 She is stopped by Jayna, one of the Wonder Twins.
 Her ultimate fate remains unknown.

-During the Infinite Crisis storyline, Siren became a member of Alexander Luthor, Jr.'s Secret Society of Super Villains.
+During the Infinite Crisis storyline, Siren became a member of Alexander Luthor Jr.'s Secret Society of Super Villains.